Jade Carey

-Jade Ashtyn Carey (born May 27, 2000) is an American artistic gymnast who represented the United States at the 2020 Summer Olympics in Tokyo.
-Best known for her abilities on vault and floor exercise, she is the 2020 Olympic champion on floor exercise, a two-time World medalist (2017 silver, 2022 bronze), the 2018 Pan American Champion, and a four-time American national silver medalist (2017-2019, 2022).
+Jade Ashtyn Carey (born May 27, 2000) is an American artistic gymnast.
+She represented the United States at the 2020 Summer Olympics as an individual, and at the 2024 Summer Olympics as a member of the U.S. women's team, nicknamed the "Golden Girls".

+Best known for her abilities on vault and floor exercise, she is the 2020 Olympic champion on floor exercise and the 2024 Olympic bronze medalist on vault.
+On floor exercise, she is a two-time World medalist (2017 silver, 2022 bronze), the 2018 Pan American Champion, and a four-time American national silver medalist (2017–2019, 2022).
 On vault, she is the 2022 World champion, a two-time World silver medalist (2017, 2019), the 2018 Pan American champion, and a two-time American national champion (2017, 2022).
-She was a member of the teams that won gold at the 2019 World Championships, the 2022 World Championships, and the 2018 Pan American Champion.
-With a total of eight Olympic and World Championship medals, Carey is the sixth most decorated U.S. female gymnast of all time.
+She has also won nine medals at the FIG World Cup.
+She was a member of the teams that won gold at the 2024 Olympic Games, the 2019 World Championships, the 2022 World Championships, and the 2018 Pan American Championships.

+In NCAA Gymnastics, she competed with the Oregon State Beavers gymnastics team, where she has won seven Pac-12 titles, six medals at the NCAA Championships, and received multiple conference honors.
+With a total of ten Olympic and World Championship medals, Carey is tied with Aly Raisman as the fifth most decorated U.S. female gymnast of all time.

-Gymnastics career
+Elite gymnastics career

-Level 10

 In 2016, Carey competed at the Junior Olympics Nationals where she successfully completed a tucked Kasamatsu full on vault, after which it was named The Carey in the J.O. code of points.
 Carey was invited to her first elite level national team camp in late 2016.